We just got an email about getting stuck in the “listener trap”:

 This is a common trap when you start becoming a better listener: Most people love to talk about themselves and their problems to a good listener.

-In the beginning, when you develop this ability, it feels great.
-People will want to talk to you for hours, about themselves… And you probably keep it going by asking good follow-up questions, reflecting on what they said etc.
+In the beginning when you develop this ability, it feels great.
+People will want to talk to you for hours about themselves… And you probably keep it going by asking good follow-up questions, reflecting on what they said, etc.

 But in the heat of the moment, you might ignore what you think is interesting and focus on what you notice that they like talking about.

-The problem here is that you have created a pattern in your relationship where you are the listener, and they are the talker.
+Eventually, you start noticing they hardly ask anything about you and you don’t get to talk that much about the things you enjoy because they are the talker.
 It’s natural that they assume you like to listen, because that’s what you’ve indicated with your behavior.
 So the pattern remains and you may feel trapped in this role.